harvester/docs/docs/install/harvester-configuration.md

 #### Definition

-The password for the default user `rancher`.
-By default there is no password for the `rancher` user.
+The password for the default user, `rancher`.
+By default, there is no password for the `rancher` user.
-If you set a password at runtime it will be reset on next boot.
+If you set a password at runtime it will be reset on the next boot.
 The value of the password can be clear text or an encrypted form.
-The easiest way to get this encrypted form is to just change your password on a Linux system and copy the value of the second field from `/etc/shadow`.
+The easiest way to get this encrypted form is to change your password on a Linux system and copy the value of the second field from `/etc/shadow`.
 You can also encrypt a password using `openssl passwd -1`.

 #### Example

+Encrypted:
 ```yaml
 os:
   password: "$1$tYtghCfK$QHa51MS6MVAcfUKuOzNKt0"
 ```

-Or clear text
+Or clear text:

 ```yaml
 os: